bem/bem-sdk/README.md

 ### parse(str)

-It parses string `str` into BEM-naming.
+It parses string into naming object.

 Example: